 The Mobile Application Back-End

-Regardless of what front-end platform is being used, delivering a high-quality mobile application that motivates and retains users requires reliable back-end services.
+Regardless of what front-end platform is being used, delivering a high-quality mobile apps that motivates and retains users requires reliable back-end services.
 Backend mobile development can be regarded as the code that will help to connect the database information and the browser.
 Depending on the significance of back-end services for the success of the mobile application, the developers should consider several important architectural decisions based on which they take further decisions of which services should they build themselves and which third party services should they leverage if required.

 The ultimate role of the backend in mobile application development is to ensure the proper functioning of:

 - the architecture of the application.

 The factors that need to be considered while building a backend for mobile app are: